AyoubArdem/alx-backend-python/python-generators-0x00/README.md

 Make sure you have Python 3 and MySQL installed, then install the connector:

 bash
-pip install mysql-connector-python
+-pip install mysql-connector-python

 ###  3. Configure MySQL credentials

 Edit the connection details in each script:

-python
+-python
-user="root"
+-user="root"
-password="yourpassword"
+-password="yourpassword"
-host="localhost"
+-host="localhost"

 ###  4. Run the setup script

 bash
-python3 seed.py
+-python3 seed.py

 This will: